 Professional designers do not reproduce other designs, they create original and unique designs for each customer.
 Designers will take inspiration from any wedding flower arrangements you show them but they will never copy a design.
 They’ll make it their own as it’s impossible to recreate a design in perfect detail.
 When showing your ideas to a wedding florist be open to new interpretations, it’ll make your wedding yours and yours only.

 Flowers are subject to seasonal periods - some bloom in summer whilst others bloom in winter.
 Choosing the wrong flower for the season may increase the cost as flowers have to be imported.
 Using seasonal or local flowers is the cheapest option to help you stick to your budget.
 Do your research to find out which flowers are in season.
+Here, we have it simple and compiled a short list of spring wedding flowers and a list of autumn wedding flowers.

 Some couples begin to plan their wedding and forget the layout and look of their chosen venue, this means the wedding flowers may not align with the location.
 When attending venue viewings consider the setting and the decor already in place to align your flowers arrangements with them.
 For example, a castle requires tall arrangements and a wedding hall with a high ceiling will look better with tall flower designs.
 Take into account the colours, textures and style of the interiors, and check how much daylight is visible through the venue.

 Wedding flowers can be expensive so they should be one of your top budget points.
 Make sure to enquire with your wedding florist about the average cost - each florist will be different.
 Then discuss whether your ideas require more or less of the average cost, this will help set aside money in your budget.
 Couples often make the mistake of skimping on their wedding flowers believing they can arrange them themselves without the aid of a professional.
 DIY wedding flowers may not look the part in your professional photographs so unless you’re experienced, it’s best to avoid.
+Click here for more information about how to budget for your wedding.

 Some flower varieties need to be imported, so that requires them to be ordered months in advance.
 Give yourself enough time to book your wedding florist, ideally the final arrangements should be finalised 6 months before the big day.
 Wedding florists are always in high-demand so make sure to book way ahead of your wedding to avoid being disappointed - florists are especially busy during the height of the season.